Video credit: STFC

 Mr Boe was very keen to handle the samples because he remembered watching the moon landings when he was at school and it’s a big part of history.

-The pupils had an opportunity to view the rocks in lessons or the library at lunchtime, encouraged by Mrs Dearden who was delighted that such an exciting event was taking place as it showed the library is the hub of the school, changing pupils’ views and encouraging pupils who don’t usually go to visit.
+The pupils had an opportunity to view the rocks in lessons or the library at lunchtime, encouraged by Mrs Dearden who was delighted that such an exciting event was taking place as it showed the library is the hub of the school, changing pupils’ views and encouraging pupils who do not usually go to visit.
 “It reminds us all we are a small part of space.”

 Miss Walsh, who, along with Mrs Taylor, organised the visit, was thrilled that pupils took such an interest, and hopes that they will take a greater interest in July when the 50th anniversary of the Apollo moon landings is celebrated.